norb1x/SECURE-VPN-Raspberrypi/README.md

 - `client.ovpn` – Example OpenVPN client configuration file (without real certificates and keys for security).
 - `README.md` – This file with project description and setup instructions.

----

-## Setup Instructions
-Set up the OpenVPN server on your Raspberry Pi (see external tutorial or project guide).

-Generate certificates and keys securely using EasyRSA or a similar tool.

-Configure your client by replacing placeholders in client.ovpn with your certificates and server IP.

-Connect to VPN using an OpenVPN client application.

-Test the connection by pinging devices on your private network or checking your IP address.

-Security Notes
-Never commit real private keys or certificates to public repositories.

-Use .gitignore to exclude sensitive files.

-Always keep your Raspberry Pi updated for security patches.

 ## Client Configuration Example
 Replace placeholders with your actual server IP and certificates before use: